marklauter/plumber/README.md

 ```

 ### Builder ConfigureServices Example
-Call the `ConfigureServices` method on the builder to register services with `IServiceCollection`.
+Use the `IRequestHandlerBuilder.Services` property to register services.
-Call `Configure` before calling `ConfigureServices`.
 ```csharp
 var builder = RequestHandlerBuilder.New<string, string>();